apple/swift-cluster-membership/README.md

 # Swift Cluster Membership

-It is my pleasure to announce a new open source project for the Swift Server ecosystem, Swift Cluster Membership.
-This library aims to help Swift grow in a new range of server applications: clustered multi-node distributed systems.
+This library aims to help Swift make ground in a new space: clustered multi-node distributed systems.
 With this library we provide reusable runtime agnostic membership protocol implementations which can be adopted in various clustering use-cases.

 ## Background

 Cluster Membership protocols are a foundational and important building block for distributed systems, such as databases, key-value stores, computation intensive clusters, schedulers and more.
-With the announcement of this package, we aim to make building such systems simpler, and also invite the community to collaborate on and develop additional protocols.
+With the announcement of this package, we aim to make building such systems simpler, and also invite the community to collaborate on and develop additional membership protocols.

 At their core, membership protocols need to provide an answer for the question "what are my (live) peers?" whenever a node in a clustered environment asks itself this question.
 This seemingly "simple" task turns out to be not so simple at all in a distributed system where delayed or lost messages, network partitions, and unresponsive but still "alive" nodes are the daily bread and butter.
 Providing a predictable, reliable answer to such question is what cluster membership protocols do.